Event RPE: The Rotten Apple in the Bushel

 - There are no more than 2 servers that offer SSH login

-- There are 2 active administrative users
+- There are multiple active administrative users

 We will update this list of assumptions if appropriate prior to the start of the RPE.

 The evaluation process for this RPE will take place in a series of rounds each lasting approximately 1 hour.
-At the start of a round, each participant will be given a drop of evidence (PCAP and log files).
+At the start of a round, each participant will be given a drop of evidence (PCAP).
 They should parse these files as rapidly as possible and attempt to provide answers to the questions we posed previously.
 At the end of the first hour, the total possible evaluation scores a participant can get will drop rapidly.
 Within one more hour the participant will not be able to receive any score for this round illustrating the need for using automation solutions for parsing and classification